kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/deploy/ReadMe.md

 One of these applies:

-- Use a client certificate where the subject (DN) includes "role=etw-pushagent".
+- Use a client certificate where the subject (DN) includes "role=etw-agent".
 - Use a client certificate where the Common Name (CN) is listed in authorization.json under AgentValidation.

 ### Local Configuration